canonical/pylxd/doc/source/profiles.rst

 Profile attributes
 ------------------

+  - `config` - config options for containers
-  - `name` - The name of the network
+  - `description` - The description of the profile
+  - `devices` - device options for containers
-  - `type` - The type of the network
+  - `name` - The name of the profile
-  - `used_by` - A list of containers using this network
+  - `used_by` - A list of containers using this profile

 Profile methods